LD4P/arm/modeling_recommendations/custodial_history.md

 Relationships between resources
 ------------------------
 -	Only the CustodialHistory resource is linked directly to the Item, via the predicate hasCustodialHistory.
 Each Item is linked to a maximum of one CustodialHistory.
--	The CustodialHistory of the Item is linked to one or more CustodialEvents via dcterms:hasPart (inverse dcterms:isPartOf).
+-	The CustodialHistory of the Item is linked to one or more CustodialEvents via bf:hasPart (inverse bf:partOf).
--	An individual CustodialEvent may be linked to an aggregate CustodialEvent via dcterms:isPartOf (inverse dcterms:hasPart).
+-	An individual CustodialEvent may be linked to an aggregate CustodialEvent via bf:partOf (inverse bf:hasPart).
 -	Individual CustodialEvents may be sequenced in the CustodialHistory via seq:precedes, seq:follows, seq:directlyPrecedes, and seq:directlyFollows.
 > - Because seq:precedes and seq:follows do not imply immediate precedence or succession, new event assertions may be interjected between two existing events.
 When immediate precedence or succession is known, seq:directlyPrecedes and seq:directlyFollows can be used.
 > -	The modeling of concurrent and overlapping events (e.g., when the loan of a manuscript to one institution overlaps two ownerships) is left for future research.